Sahand1993/CraigslistPrice/README.md

 Query (optional field): Specify the search (brand, model, color, description - whatever you want)

-City (optional field): Enter a location/city that you want to filter the search on.
+City (optional field): Enter a location/city that you want to filter the search on

 Type: Select a specific motorcycle type or search amongst all types ("All")

-Maximum Model Year: Select how new motorcycles you want to include in the search result.
+Maximum Model Year: Select how new motorcycles you want to include in the search result

-Minimum Model Year: Select how old motorcycles you want to include in the search result.
+Minimum Model Year: Select how old motorcycles you want to include in the search result